One week from today, I'll be on a flight to Buenos Aires before my trip to Patagonia with G Adventures!

 Days 14 & 15 – Buenos Aires

-The tour wraps up back in Buenos Aires, where I expect the whole group will go out for one last night on the town together.
-As I mentioned at the top, I’ll be spending additional time in Buenos Aires — at least 4 weeks.
-More if I’m loving it.
+The tour wraps up back in Buenos Aires, where I expect the whole group to go out together for one last night on the town.

 Disclosure: This Patagonia tour is in partnership with G Adventures.
 The opinions expressed are entirely my own.